EssentialManager/emx/README.md

 The framework in general is highly customizable.
 For instance you can easily replace the rendering engine for views or change the way test results are printed.

+Installing
+===

+You can install EMX using Composer.

+Only the "master-dev" is available as of April 8, 2014.

 Documentation
 ===
 https://github.com/EssentialManager/emx/wiki